2.8.1.30 ACCS (child wellbeing) - certificates

 - the individual (1.1.I.90) or the approved provider meet the ACCS (child wellbeing) eligibility requirements in relation to a child (2.8.1.10), and

-- the child meets the definition of 'at risk of serious abuse or neglect'
+- the child meets the definition of 'a child in need of wellbeing support—child at risk of suffering harm'

 Act reference: FAAct 85CB Certification for ACCS (child wellbeing), section 85CA Eligibility for ACCS (child wellbeing)